TheComputeGuy/TheComputeGuy.github.io/content/projects.md

 Some projects that I enjoyed building:

+### NoSkim
+* NoSkim was developed as a part of a research study about server-side credit card skimmers on ecommerce websites.
+* It is a cloud-based sandbox which utilizes Regex and AST-based signatures, as well as controlled dynamic analysis to identify malicious code and data flows.
+* Following the flow of data from card skimmers, we also identify endpoints used by the attacker for data extraction - including email IDs, telegram chat IDs and FTP endpoints, with an **accuracy of 93%** and a **2% false positive rate**, with a 100% accuracy for Telegram-based exfiltration.
+* PHP malware is often distributed across multiple files, defeating simple automated static analysis.
+Therefore, a novel algorithm was used to identify files dependent on each other and the complete picture of the malware was created.
+* We neutralized **1041 varieties** of international financial and identity theft campaigns on compromised servers.

 ### [Kratos](https://github.com/TheComputeGuy/kratos)
 * Kratos is a web malware detection pipeline tailored for Content Management System (CMS) plugin files.
 * Kratos was developed as a part of a research study on the prevalence and types of malware present in nulled CMS plugin files downloaded from the web, torrents and Telegram-based marketplaces.